PlagueHO/CosmosDB/README.md

 A policy that adds or subtracts up to 50% of the delay period to the base delay each time can also be applied.
-For example, the first delay might be 850ms, with the second delay being 1424ms and the 3rd and final delay being 983ms.
+For example, the first delay might be 850ms, with the second delay being 1424ms and final delay being 983ms.

-**Note: if the delay calculated by the policy is less than the value returned in the `x-ms-retry-after-ms` header, then the `x-ms-retry-after-ms` value will always be used.**

 ## Contributing